 PRO MOD – NORWALK

-The first time out with the unfamiliar combination couldn’t have gone much worse.
+First time out with the unfamiliar combination couldn’t have gone much worse.
 Whiteley, ranked as high as fifth in the NHRA Pro Mod standings this season and long accustomed to qualifying high and going rounds, didn’t make it into 2nd gear all weekend.
 Most of the time, he didn’t make it to the Tree.
-The teams’ first crack at the shotgun-wedding marriage of an automatic in the old Cadillac yielded an uninspiring 17-second shutoff Friday afternoon, and this turned out to be no time to start from scratch with a converter setup – after a single qualifying session, the bump was already a 5.88.
+The teams’ first crack at the shotgun wedding marriage of an automatic transmission and the old Cadillac yielded an uninspiring 17-second shutoff Friday afternoon, and this was no time to start from scratch with a converter setup; after just one qualifying session, the bump was already down to 5.88.

 Instant shake deep-sixed the Friday night session, too, though Whiteley came within a thousand of a second of a perfect .000 reaction time.
 Early Saturday afternoon in Q3, it was the same story: off the throttle by the 60-foot mark.
 The only Cadillac to ever win an NHRA national event left hard in last-shot qualifying, charging hard with the wheels up, but it was all over before the 1-2 shift, and Whiteley coasted silently across the finish line 18 seconds later at 47 mph.

 By the time the J&A Service NHRA Pro Mod season resumes over Labor Day weekend at the biggest event in drag racing, the U.S. Nationals, everything will be different.
-Whiteley will be back in his trusty Camaro, and by then countless test runs with the completely rebuilt machine will be in the books.
-More important, team leader Jim Whiteley will be debuting his split-window ’63 Corvette with Pro Mod points leader “Stevie Fast” Jackson calling the shots.
+Whiteley will be back in his trusty Camaro, and by then countless test runs with the completely rebuilt machine will be in the logbook.
+More important, team leader Jim Whiteley will be there with his all-new split-window ’63 Corvette and Pro Mod points leader “Stevie Fast” Jackson calling the shots.